koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_38_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-SOME Key learning points: Session 1: Introduction to logistics and supply chain management
+# SOME Key learning points: Session 1: Introduction
+to logistics and supply chain management
 Literature:
 Content: